nicholas-lueth/BlogScript/README.md

 ## Instructions:
 **Step 1**:
 Download VMware player and the ISO file for CentOS from the links listed above.
-Choose the VMware that works with your operating system, most likely it will be the Windows option.
+Choose the VMware that corresponds with your operating system, most likely it will be the Windows option.
 You’ll also want to download the “CentOS Linux DVD ISO” option.

 **Step 2**:
 Go through the installation wizard for VMware Player.
 This process will mostly be just you agreeing to user agreements and specifying options.
 All of the default options will work for what we are doing.

 **Step 3**:
-You’re going to have to enable virtualization, you’ll do this by going into the BIOS of your computer.
-To do this follow these steps:
+You’re going to have to enable virtualization.
+You do this by going into the BIOS of your computer.
+To do this, follow these steps:
 1. Click the Windows button on the bottom left-hand side of your desktop.
 2. Click on the gear for settings.
 3. Click the “Update & Security” settings